 A less frequent type of errors comes from the student's engagement in learning other foreign languages at the same time.
 This process is often accompanied by the so called linguistic interference and it presents an additional difficulty in developing the sense of auto correction.

 Table 5.
-Some e Table 5.
 Some errors that come from the linguistic interference

-As they are written The error
+As they are written The correct form The error

 construire costruire n/-

 transporto trasporto n/-

 pacto patto ct/tt